‘Miracle’ Japan Airlines evacuation: Dos and don’ts in a plane emergency

 Q: What emergency evacuation protocols do flight crew adhere to?

 All cabin crew must attend recurrent yearly training in emergency evacuations, as mandated by the International Civil Aviation Organisation.
-Aircraft manufacturers also need to provide proof that all new planes – including the world’s largest passenger jet, the double-deck Airbus A380 – can be fully evacuated within 90 seconds or less, using just half the number of available emergency slides.
+Aircraft manufacturers need to provide proof that all new planes – including the world’s largest passenger jet, the double-deck Airbus A380 – can be fully evacuated within 90 seconds or less, using just half the number of available emergency slides.

-News outlet CNN also reported on Jan 2 that flight attendants on some airlines can initiate evacuations if a situation is clearly catastrophic, instead of waiting for pilots to order evacuations and possibly wasting vital seconds.
+News outlet CNN reported on Jan 2 that flight attendants on some airlines can initiate evacuations if a situation is clearly catastrophic, instead of waiting for pilots to order evacuations and possibly wasting vital seconds.

 Q: What should passengers do to prepare for evacuations?